manufacture-dev/manufacture-dev.github.io/content/english/faq/_index.md

 **My teams are not motivated, what should I do?**

-You have just called on a technical coach after having succeeded in convincing top management to invest in this support and yet your teams are not motivated by technical coaching.
+You are convinced of the value of technical coaching and you have just welcomed a technical coach within your organization and yet your teams are not motivated to be accompanied.

-This is perfectly normal !
+This is completely normal !

 Although you make the same observations on the difficulties and the pains that your teams encounter, it can be very difficult for a team to accept being helped because it can be experienced as an admission of failure.

-The coach can also sometimes be seen as an emissary who comes to monitor what the teams are doing and then reports it to management.
+The coach can also sometimes be perceived as sent by the management to monitor what the teams are doing.
 A team does not necessarily want to reveal its weaknesses and will naturally protect itself by closing the door to technical coaching.

 It is therefore essential to raise awareness among the teams in order to gradually arouse their interest: